• Skip to primary navigation

 skip to recipe

-If you’re new to the concept of sofrito, it’s basically the blending a bunch of fresh vegetables, aromatics and herbs to use as a sauté base.
-You can use it in soups, stews, rice, or anything you sauté or boil.
+The concept of sofrito is simple.
+Long story short … you’re basically blending of a combination of fresh vegetables, aromatics and herbs to use as a sauté base.
+You can use it in soups, stews, rice, or anything you sauté.
+You can also stir in some sofrito at the end of a simmered recipe to impart a hint of freshness.
 Many cultures have their own version, and seeing how I enjoy learning about American Southern cuisine, I felt inclined to create a sofrito which features Southern ingredients.
 You can make this in large batches, store it in the freezer, and use small portions in recipes as needed.

 sofrito in a blender

-I confess, I’m not from the South.
-My experience cooking Southern food stems from watching home chefs on YouTube and cooking for my Southern boyfriend.
-I’m met with much trial and error and I love the learning process.
-And even though my Black family has origins in Rhode Island, the Southern tradition of fried green tomatoes made its way into my late grandfather’s kitchen.
+Let me be clear, I’m not from the South.
+My Black family has origins in Rhode Island as descendants of slaves imported directly from Africa in the 1700s.
+So given this context, the Southern tradition of fried green tomatoes made its way into my late grandfather’s (pictured below) kitchen.
 He used to fry them, just like they do in the South.
+I learned Southern cooking from friends and by watching Southern home cooks on YouTube.

 my grandfather

-My grandfather is not from the South, but green tomatoes managed to make their way into his cooking.
+My grandfather is not from the South, but fried green tomatoes managed to make their way into his Rhode Island cooking.

 The two ingredients that make this Southern Sofrito distinct are green tomatoes and tabasco peppers.
-They can be difficult to find.
-If you can only find a red tomato, go ahead and work with what you have.
-Tabasco peppers can also be found stored in vinegar in many grocery stores.
+They can be difficult to find, so if you can only find a red tomato, go ahead and work with what you have.
+And instead of growing Tabasco peppers, jars of them in vinegar are sold in grocery stores.

 green-tomato-harvest